Everest Base Camp Helicopter Tour with Landing

 It’s important to be prepared for cold, wet, and windy conditions when going on a helicopter tour to the base camp of Mount Everest.
 It’s also important to note that the weather can be different at different altitudes, with the higher altitudes generally experiencing colder temperatures.
 It’s always a good idea to check the weather forecast before embarking on a helicopter tour of Mount Everest and to dress appropriately for the conditions.

 The landing at Kalapathar in the Everest base camp helicopter tour depends on the weather.
-It is at an altitude of 5545 m, the highest point on the Everest trail.
+It is at 5545 m, the highest point on the Everest trail.

 Everest Base Camp Helicopter Tour Itinerary